 A deep passion for the arts motivates Benjamin Curtis in all that he does, especially his arts outreach work with Asheville Lyric Opera, Loudoun Lyric Opera, and Center City Opera.
 Mr. Curtis's outreach work includes youth programs, flashmobs, and community workshops.

-Mr. Curtis was a finalist in the annual Rochester Classical idol Competition held by the Rochester Oratorio Society and also participated in the Friends of Eastman Opera competition as a finalist.
+Mr. Curtis was a winner of the Choralis Artist Competition and was a finalist in the annual Rochester Classical idol Competition held by the Rochester Oratorio Society.
+He also participated in the Friends of Eastman Opera competition as a finalist.
 Benjamin also received a Jury Honors award from the Eastman School of Music and the Outstanding Vocalist of the Year award from Liberty University.
 Last, but not least, Benjamin Curtis is proud to be a "Barihunk" featured artist.